 Q: How does the conversion between kilometers and miles affect international travel?

 A: When traveling internationally, it's essential to be aware of the units of measurement used in the country you're visiting.
 Road signs, maps, and speed limits may be displayed in kilometers or miles, depending on the country.
-Familiarizing yourself with these units can help you navigate more effectively and avoid confusion.
+Familiarizing yourself with these units can help you handle more effectively and avoid confusion.

 Conclusion